bjarte/BjartesWindowsTerminalSetup/README.md

 ```
 💡 Posh-git requires a _powerline_ font, this is what is used to add for example branch symbols to the command line.
 Cascadia Code PL is a powerline font.

+🚨 The guide above is just for PowerShell.
+Basic command line (cmd.exe) doesn't have a posh setup, and if you want to posh up your Ubuntu terminal, follow Scott Hanselman's guide linked above.

 ## Create shortcut for Terminal with several tabs open

 Windows Terminal doesn't (yet) have a way to set up multiple tabs and startup directories in `settings.json`, so we need to create a batch file with all the necessary settings.